abduldoesramen/abduldoesramen.github.io/md Files/ReactBlog01.md

 # 02/01/2023

-### _<u>Class Components</u>_:
+### _<u>Class Components</u>_:<br>

 From what I have learnt, there are two main structures behind React, Class and Functional Components.<br>
 The course I am currently undertaking has introduced classes first, as it is relatively more simple and allows for an easier understanding of Functional Components.<br>
 Each class component always has a constructor and related methods associated with it.
 For example, React has in-built methods, such as Render and ComponentDidMount.
-The App component in particular, has a lifecycle associated with it.
+The App component in particular, has a lifecycle associated with it and is as follows:<br>

+- The App class initialises a default constructor that allows the user to setState by adding empty data structures and attributes.
+- The App class then renders these empty data structures and attributes (hence why you momentarily see a blank page before additional renders).
+- Finally, the App class then runs a method called "ComponentDidMount" and mounts any components the developer wishes to use.
+- If any components update or use Set State or Props (that change the underlining address of attributes), React calls the render method again.<br>

+Render always returns JSX, a HTML like syntax that has the ability to integrate Javascript via curly braces.